-This error appears when trying to link code that calls external functions written in C in "default runtime" mode.
-As explained in chapter 15, such code must be linked in "custom runtime" mode.
-Fix: add the -custom option, as well as the C libraries and C object files that implement the required external functions.
+This error appears when trying to link code that calls external functions written in C. As explained in chapter 17, such code must be linked with C libraries that implement the required f C function.
+If the C libraries in question are not shared libraries (DLLs), the code must be linked in "custom runtime" mode.
+Fix: add the required C libraries to the command line, and possibly the -custom option.